Urban Farm and Kitchen

 Instructions

-- Prepare the saltwater brine.
-In a large glass measuring cup or jug, combine the 4 cups of fresh water with 2 tablespoons of salt.
+• Prepare the saltwater brine.
+In a large glass measuring cup or jug, combine 4 cups Fresh un-chlorinated water with 2 tablespoon Kosher, pickling or sea salt.
 Mix well to dissolve the salt.

 Notes